ltitus210/puppetlabs-scheduled_task/README.md

     'schedule'        => 'monthly',
     'start_time'      => '07:00',
-    'day_of_week'     => 'sat',     # Specify the day of the week to trigger on 'which_occurence' => 'first'    # Specify which occurance to trigger on, up to fifth }], user      => 'system',
+    'day_of_week'     => 'sat',     # Specify the day of the week to trigger on 'which_occurrence' => 'first'    # Specify which occurrence to trigger on, up to fifth }], user      => 'system',
 }